harrycresswell/harry/site/content/articles/artboards.md

-title = "Naming Artboards for responsive web design" date = "2017-04-02T21:34:41+01:00" slug = "artboards"
-Description = "How to name your artboards for scaleable, maintainable Sketch projects" Author = "Harry Cresswell"
+title = "Naming Artboards for responsive web design" date = "2017-04-02T21:34:41+01:00" slug = "artboards" description = "How to name your artboards for scaleable, maintainable Sketch projects" Author = "Harry Cresswell"

 +++